Corresponding exterior angles

 Diagram explaining corresponding exterior and interior angles with labeled sections: the exterior part in orange, the interior part in blue, and highlighted angles for geometry demonstration, designed for teaching angle relationships.

-In the illustration, we can see that the two alternate angles located outside the two parallel lines are exterior alternate angles.
+In the illustration, we observe that the two alternate angles located outside the two parallel lines are exterior alternate angles.

 Let's look at another example of alternate exterior angles: